mattparkerls/leadscoring-autoconversion/README.md

 * ScoreRule__c.object
 * LeadProcessSetting.object

 LeadTrigger.trigger and LeadTriggerHandler.cls are included for example purposes only.

+### 1. Install the ummanaged package:

-#### You must first configure these Custom Settings:
+### 2. Configure these Custom Settings:

 ![alt text](https://github.com/mattparkerls/leadscoring-autoconversion/blob/master/images/settinglist.png)

 The values can be whatever you want, but Convert Score defaults to 85, MaxScore defaults to 100, and the ScoreField defaults to Lead.Score__c.

-#### Once the settings are configured you need to create some Score Rules
+### 3. Once the settings are configured you need to create some Score Rules
 ![alt text](https://github.com/mattparkerls/leadscoring-autoconversion/blob/master/images/newrule.png)

+### 4. Call LeadProcess.cls
-#### Finally, depending on your Trigger Handler Framework of choice, you can call either Lead Scoring & Autoconversion together or separately.
+Finally, depending on your Trigger Handler Framework of choice, you can call either Lead Scoring & Autoconversion together or separately.
 Simply instantiate the LeadProcess.cls class and call:
 ```java
 LeadProcess process = new LeadProcess();
 process.doScoring(Trigger.newmap,Trigger.oldmap);